 Sandra E. Larragoiti (Professional Studies-Evening Intensive)

-Dr. Larragoiti defended her PhD dissertation in 2014.
+Since defending her dissertation, Dr. Larragoiti in 2015-12016 is now working with the Stanford Online Writing program to follow the directives given by her committee.
 Since it had a bilingual component, she defended in Puerto Rico with a dissertation committee comprised of bilingual scholars (Spanish-English).
 At graduation on May 4, 2014 she was awarded the top dissertation award, The John Macquairre Fellowship in Philosophical Theology.
 This was granted for the use of hermeneutic phenomenology as a methodology for studying a literary work of Santa Teresa de Ávila.
 Her dissertation is entitled: “Post-Eucharistic Participation: Answers from Santa Teresa de Ávila’s Work, Exclamaciones (Soliloquies).
-‘A Hermeneutic Phenomenological Study.’ ” She earned her PhD in Theological Studies from Graduate Theological Foundation (GTF).
+‘A Hermeneutic Phenomenological Study.’ ” Her dissertation team STRONGLY recommended that she share her findings with the general public by writing a book about Santa Teresa de Ávila, possibly as a historical novel.
+She earned her PhD in Theological Studies from Graduate Theological Foundation (GTF).

 Therese Madden (Human Services)